arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 These applications, such as monitoring buildings, vehicles, and public spaces, are some examples that can develop into a comprehensive system integrated with the Arduino Cloud:

 - **Buildings:** Identify glass-breaking incidents in residential, commercial, or industrial properties.
-Alerts can trigger lockdown protocols, notify security teams, and log incidents in real time.
+Programmed alerts can trigger lockdown protocols, notify security teams, and log incidents in real time.

 - **Vehicles:** Detect windshield breakage and provide real-time SOS signals, vehicle location, or license plate details.
-This feature is particularly beneficial for enhancing vehicle security.
+This feature is particularly beneficial for improving vehicle security.

 - **Custom Environments:** Deploy in specific setups like public transportation, specialized labs, or sensitive equipment areas where glass-related incidents require immediate attention.